U.S. attorney general recuses self from T-Mobile, Sprint merger probe

 The recusal was first reported by the New York Post.

-In a filing with the U.S. Office of Government Ethics in December, Barr acknowledged owning a T-Mobile bond valued at $15,001 to $50,000 and two other T-Mobile notes and a Sprint note valued at less than $1,001.
+In a filing with the U.S. Office of Government Ethics in December, Barr acknowledged owning a T-Mobile bond valued at $15,001 to $50,000 and two other T-Mobile bonds and a Sprint bond valued at less than $1,001.
 Those are to be sold within 90 days of his confirmation, which occurred on Feb.
 14.

 Barr had also recused himself from considering AT&T’s plan to buy Time Warner, which the government opposed, because of his involvement with those companies.
 That deal has closed.